dh-notes/vim-article/main.md

 It is not our intention to supplant the many excellent tutorials on how to get started with Vim, but here is a sampling of Vim commands that may stimulate your curiosity.
-Think of the commands as having a grammer that usually begins with a verb and ends with a noun, with an adverb or an adjective inbetween.
-Use the built-in docomenation by evoking `:help [command]`.
+Think of the commands as having a grammar that usually begins with a verb and ends with a noun, with an adverb or an adjective in between.
+Use the built-in documentation by evoking `:help [command]`.
 Some of the common verbs available to you include:

 <figure><figcaption>Vim verbs<figcaption></figure>